7 things to expect from today's Samsung Galaxy Unpacked

 We should also see a new Galaxy Watch, with the seventh iteration likely bringing improved battery life, more power, better charging, and features focused on outdoor activities.

-This Samsung Galaxy Watch 7 could also come in Pro and Classic versions, one of which we’d expect to have a rotating bezel.
-There are also rumors of a Samsung Galaxy Watch Ultra, set to be a premium take on the Watch 7, that could potentially come with a micro-LED display, more power, and a bigger battery.
-Plus, it may pack in advanced fitness and wellness-tracking functionality, which is likely limited to only the Ultra model.
+The Ultra is tipped to be a premium take on the Watch 7; it could potentially come with a micro-LED display, more power, and a bigger battery.
+Plus, it may pack in advanced fitness and wellness-tracking functionality, features which would likely be limited to only the Ultra model.

 A lot of AI

 Finally, you can expect more AI at Unpacked.
-Given Apple Intelligence looks to put AI across all manner of devices, expect Samsung to do the same, all under the umbrella of Galaxy AI
+Given Apple Intelligence looks to put AI across all manner of devices, expect Samsung to do the same, all under the umbrella of Galaxy AI.

 I can see Samsung championing AI features for the folding phones but also showing off smarter tools and features for its smartwatches – say custom AI-made workouts.
 As mentioned, I’m sure AI will have a role to play in getting the most out of the Galaxy Ring.

-I’d also expect Samsung to debut some more cross-device Galaxy AI features and also set out a roadmap for where its AI tech could go next; this could give us a clue as to what to broadly expect from the Samsung Galaxy S25
+I’d also expect Samsung to debut some more cross-device Galaxy AI features and also set out a roadmap for where its AI tech could go next; this could give us a clue as to what to broadly expect from the Samsung Galaxy S25.

 You might also like